What’s the Best Way to Put Your Tax Refund to Work? | Wealthsimple

 Wealthsimple is a whole new kind of investing service.
 This is the latest installment of our “Data” series, where we dig into the numbers to learn more about how the world of money works.

-Tax refunds have been called the biggest paycheque of the year.
+Tax refunds have been called the biggest paycheck of the year.
 And for some people they are.
-The average refund is $1,735, and some are even bigger than that.
+The average refund is $3,120, and some are even bigger than that.
 And as the great spirit guide to financial wisdom says: with great windfalls come great responsibilities.

 And, for a lot of us, great temptation.